mgrebenets/SpriteKitAutoLayout/README.md

 }
 ```

-### Use With Other Auto Layout Libraries
+### Use With Other Auto Layout Frameworks

-Want to use it with other Auto Layout wrappers?
+Want to use it with other Auto Layout wrappers and helpers?

 No problem, use SKNode's `layoutProxyView()` read-only property exposed since `0.2.0`.

 For example, this is what you code would look like with [Cartography](https://github.com/robb/Cartography).